jessepav/lacygoill-wiki-backup/vim/syntax_hl.md

 This allows the user to choose another HG.
 For example, if they write in their vimrc:

-    :hi link cComment Question
+    :highlight link cComment Question

 A comment in a  `C` file would be highlighted with the  `Question` HG instead of the `Comment` one.

 For more info, see:

-    :h hi-default
+    :help hi-default

 ##
 # Issues
 ## My statements are correct.
 But sometimes, they fail to highlight a line!

-Temporarily increase the value of `'smc'`.
+Temporarily increase the value of `'synmaxcol'`.
 If the line is immediately highlighted  correctly, the issue comes from the line being too long.
 Try to reduce its length.

-We assign the value `250` to `'smc'` which should be more than enough for any line.
+We assign the value `250` to `'synmaxcol'`  which should be more than enough for any line.

 ---

 An example of this issue occurs when you draw a wide table.

 If you use  multibyte characters to draw a  table, an edge line will  have a big weight.
-It may exceed `&smc`, and make the line highlighted as a comment instead of a table.
+It may exceed `&synmaxcol`, and  make the line highlighted as a comment instead of a table.

 ## My syntax item has a negative impact on Vim's performance!